Electronics Engineering Technology banner image Electronics Engineering Technology banner image Electronics Engineering Technology banner image

 Course Code:ELTR-2320

-Develop digital systems for real-time processing,of signals.
-Students design and build systems,that process electronic signals in real-time.
-The,systems convert analog signals to digital for,processing and convert the signal back to analog,after processing.
+Develop systems for real-time processing of signals.
+Students design and build systems that process electronic signals in real-time.
+The systems utalize analogue and digital peripherals to create embedded real time systems.

 Course Code:ELTR-2400